-Wilcox Door Service combines COR certification, a unionized in-house team, zero subcontracting, weekly toolbox talks, and a dedicated safety officer to uphold consistent, accountable safety standards.
+Wilcox Door Service combines a unionized in-house team, zero subcontracting, weekly toolbox talks, and a dedicated safety officer to uphold consistent, accountable safety standards.

-Certified under the Certificate of Recognition (COR) program, verifying our full compliance with nationally recognized occupational health and safety standards.
+Certified under the all industry related programs, verifying our full compliance with nationally recognized occupational health and safety standards.

 All technicians are certified members of Ironworkers Local 721 & 736, trained in construction safety, working at heights, LOTO, and more.